 How to Grow Celosia

-Planting Celosia in your garden will add bursts of bright orange, yellow, and red that will catch the eye of your neighbors and fellow gardeners.
+Planting Celosia in your garden will add bursts of bright purple, orange, yellow, and red that will catch the eye of your neighbors and fellow gardeners.
 You can purchase starter plants at your local nursery, start your own seeds indoors, or plant seeds directly into your garden or in a pot.

 First, you’ll want to prepare your soil.
 Celosia is known to be able to withstand a wide variety of soil conditions, but they will do best in soil with good drainage.
 Soil that will encourage good drainage will be loamy and fluffy.
 If you have clay-like soil, add some compost or organic matter prior to planting.